carbon-design-system/icons-motion/README.md

 <br />

 ## Requesting help
-Use of the issue labels to request designer help or developer help:
+Use the issue labels to request designer help or developer help:
 - Illustrator help - you need help modifying svg files in Illustrator in order to animate them with code
 - Designing animations help - you want to code an animation but want someone to help you design it
 - Coding animations help - you need someone to code the animation you designed